zenml-io/blog.zenml.io/_posts/2022-08-03-deploy_with_kserve.md

 ![Service account details](../assets/posts/kserve-deployment/serviceaccount-details.png)

-This service account will need to have the roles of `Storage Admin`
+This service account will need to have the role of `Storage Admin`

 ![Service account roles](../assets/posts/kserve-deployment/serviceaccount-roles.png)

 Finally, you need to make sure your own account will have the right to `run-as` this service account.
 It probably also makes sense to give yourself the right to manage this service account to perform changes later on.

 ![Service account user access](../assets/posts/kserve-deployment/serviceaccount-user-access.png)

 Finally, you can now find your new service account in the `IAM` tab.
 You’ll need the Principal when creating your ZenML Model Deployer.

 ![Select service account](../assets/posts/kserve-deployment/select-serviceaccount.png)